sang53/TheOdinProject/battleship/README.md

 In addition to the original specifications _(shown below)_, I have added more functionality to the game to properly recreate the board game experience to the browser.

+Planning, code review (by friend) & reflection files are located in plan/

 ## **Functionality**

-- Landing Page:
+### Landing Page:

 - Read instructions on how to play the game & explanation of the settings
 - Choose between single player against the CPU or switch-screen multiplayer
 - Customise settings: how many shots are available each turn

-- Ship Placement:
+### Ship Placement:

 - Place ships onto your board at desired location
 - Ships can be rotated or reset back into the Harbour
 - Confirm placements once finished

-- Shot Selection:
+### Shot Selection:

 - Alternate between players to select shots on opponents board
 - Displays state of boards for both players
 - After confirming shots, displays the result of the shots
 - CPU has an algorithm to shoot adjacent squares of previous hits & follow orientation once a ship has been hit multiple times
 - Displays overall statistics of the game, including hit% and remaining ships/squares

-- End Screen:
+### End Screen:

 - Once all of a players ships have been sunk, displays both players ships & shots
 - Declares the winning player

+## **Technologies Used**

+- JavaScript, CSS, HTML

 ## **Project Specifications** _(from The Odin Project)_